 Are you considering jumping into the growing market of rental property management?
-The Wall Street Journal states that "the number of single family homes occupied by renters has risen sharply since the financial crisis."
+The Wall Street Journal (subscription required) states that "the number of single family homes occupied by renters has risen sharply since the financial crisis."
 This has opened up new opportunities for investors and for those who would like to manage these properties.
 Read on to learn the steps to take to get started in rental property management.

 1. Know the Laws Around Rental Property Management